Uniqueness of planar tangent maps in the modified Ericksen model: Introduction

-The original Ericksen model for nematic liquid crystals was proposed in \cite{Ericksen} as a generalization of the Oseen-Frank model with variable $s$, in order to allow finite enegy configurations with line defects.
-In \cite{Ericksen} and \cite{Maddocks}, the Ericksen energy $\int_{\Omega} X(s,n)) \, \mathrm{d}x$ is introduced, where:
+In \cite{HKL}, it was proved that the set of points in a neighborhood of which the director field $n$ fails to be continuous, namely the {\emph{defect set}}, has Hausdorff dimension strictly less than $1$.
+In particular, the Oseen-Frank model does not admit energy-minimizing configurations with line defects.
+The original Ericksen model for nematic liquid crystals was proposed in \cite{Ericksen} as a generalization of the Oseen-Frank model with variable $s$, in order to allow enegy-minimizing configurations with line defects.
+In \cite{Ericksen, Maddocks}, the Ericksen energy $\int_{\Omega} X(s,n)) \, \mathrm{d}x$ is introduced, where